galminyana/CheatSheets/AD/AD_PrivilegesEscalation.md

 ```
 ### Targeted Kerberoasting AS-REPs
 ---
-For a domain user with kerberos preauthentication disabled, a valid TGT for this account can be requested without even having domain credentials.
+For a domain user with kerberos preauthentication disabled, a valid TGT for the account can be requested without even having domain credentials.
 Then bruteforce the encripted passwd in the TGT.
 #### Enumerating accounts with Kerberos Preauth disabled
 ```powershell
 # PowerView